 Don’t flush food waste down the kitchen sink.
 Scrape as much food off the plates as you can before depositing them in the sink, and add a filter to your sink’s drain or plug hole to catch debris.
 You should also avoid pouring cooking oil down your kitchen sink as it becomes sticky and can cause a build-up of debris in the pipe.

 In bathrooms, if you spot clumps of hair or chunks of soap clogging up the drain hole, don’t try and flush it down.
 Remove it and put it in the bin.

-It’s really just exercising common sense when it comes to doing your part to avoid drainage issues.
+It’s really just exercising common sense to do your part to avoid drainage issues.

 CCTV cameras are one of the most effective tools for drainage problems.
-If you’re on the Sunshine Coast and need your drains inspected, give the team at Refined Plumbing a call.
-We’ll resolve your drainage issues in quick time with our CCTV Drain Inspections.
+Give the team at Refined Plumbing a call if you’re on the Sunshine Coast and need your drains inspected.
+We’ll resolve your drainage issues in quickly time with our CCTV Drain Inspection.

 Original article by Refined Plumbing Sunshine Coast